hesam4g/p4-arp/README.md

 The above picture shows that 4 entries are added into the arp_table.
 For instance, if `hdr.arp.tpa=10.0.0.1`, the action `arp_process` is called, and the required fields are passed to it for processing.

+The entries for the tables in the data plane are provided in `pod-topo/s1-runtime.json`.

 Also, the script creates two directories, "build" and "logs".
 We can check the switch logs by